deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 that was restored in `.csv` format and will be downloaded automatically.**

 **Important: we do not provide any special embedding binary file and pre-trained model files for SNIPS dataset.
-In order to train the model you should provide you own embedding binary file, because embedding file trained on DSTC-2 dataset is not the best choice for this task.**
+In order to train the model one should provide one own embedding binary file, because embedding file trained on DSTC-2 dataset is not the best choice for this task.**

 ## Comparison